ExpressAI/DataLab/docs/SDK/add_new_datasets_into_sdk.md

        * different languages: [xlsum](https://github.com/ExpressAI/DataLab/blob/main/datasets/xlsum/xlsum.py), [mlqa](https://github.com/ExpressAI/DataLab/blob/main/datasets/mlqa/mlqa.py)
        * different subtasks: [glue](https://github.com/ExpressAI/DataLab/blob/main/datasets/glue/glue.py)

+   * if your datasets have been packaged into a zip file, you can refer to this [example](https://github.com/ExpressAI/DataLab/blob/main/datasets/snli/snli.py)

    * if you want to upload your dataset into DataLab web platform (which provides a bunch of data visualization and analysis), you can follow this [doc](https://github.com/ExpressAI/DataLab/blob/main/docs/SDK/add_new_datasets_into_web_platform.md).